EE ○ 5 min read

 Type 1 collagen and type 2 collagen are typically grouped together in discussions because they are the most abundant versions in your body.
 Both types are produced by osteoblasts and fibroblasts, the cells responsible for producing bone.
 Type 2 collagen is associated with cartilaginous tissue and is not found as often as the more abundant versions.

-Type 1 collagen is found all over your body and is essential to promoting skin health and reversing the signs of aging.
+Type 1 collagen is found all over your body and is essential to promoting skin health.
 When used in studies, type 1 collagen has been shown to increase skin hydration and firmness, as well as decrease the appearance of wrinkles.

 Type 3 collagen is typically found in artery walls and the walls of hollow organs such as your esophagus, spleen, pancreas, and gallbladder.
 You can also find this type in muscle fibers alongside type 1.

 The benefits of collagen lay in the important amino acid chains of these vital proteins.
 Glycine and proline are essential amino acids that we require.
 Glycine is the most abundant amino acid and possesses powerful health properties that support cells and tissues.
 The presence of glycine in collagens type 1 and 3 also supports metabolic processes.

-In addition to these two amino acids, collagen types 1 and 3 contain glutamine, which supports gut health, and arginine, which helps creatine synthesis.
+In addition to these two amino acids, collagen types 1 and 3 contain glutamine, which helps in the maintenance of a healthy gut, and arginine, which helps creatine synthesis.
 Creatine helps to promote your athletic performance.

 Benefits of Types 1 and 3 Collagen

 Supplementing collagen as you get older will ensure that you maintain optimal health.
 With collagen being found all over your body, there are numerous benefits that both types of collagen provide.

 The good news is that even though your own production of collagen is slowing, supplemental support will ensure you get all the benefits below.

-Reverse the Visible Signs of Aging: As collagen levels decrease, your skin becomes thinner and drier, which promotes the appearance of wrinkles.
-Defy the aging process with collagen supplements, and promote fresh, glowing, younger-looking skin by minimizing fine lines and wrinkles associated with collagen loss.
+Healthy Aging: As collagen levels decrease, your skin becomes thinner and drier, which promotes the appearance of wrinkles.
+Age gracefully with collagen supplements, and promote fresh, glowing, younger-looking skin by minimizing the appearance of fine lines and wrinkles associated with collagen loss.